Kölntriangle

 KölnTriangle (formerly also known as LVR-Turm) is a 103.2 m tall building in Deutz, Cologne, and a prominent landmark in Cologne.
 The building was designed by Dörte Gatermann of Cologne-based architecture firm Gatermann + Schossig and completed in 2006.
 Its south facade consists of a double-facade, allowing natural ventilation even at high floors.
 Next to the high-rise structure, part of KölnTriangle is also a much larger six-story office block with a total gross floor area of 84300 m2.

 KölnTriangle is headquarters of the European Aviation Safety Agency (EASA).
 The top floor and roof houses a publicly accessible observation deck with panorama views all over Cologne, in particular Cologne Cathedral, directly opposite the Rhine.
+Located at the second-to-top floor is a restaurant with a panoramic views over the city directly below the observation deck.
+This also serves as an event venue when the restaurant is closed.